zchee/golang-wiki/Performance.md

 frequently.
 See Garbage Collector Tracer and Memory Profiler sections for optimization suggestions.

-Note: For darwin CPU profiler currently only works on El Capitan or newer](https://code.google.com/p/go/issues/detail?id=6047).
+Note: For darwin CPU profiler currently only [works on El Capitan or newer](https://code.google.com/p/go/issues/detail?id=6047).

 Note: On windows you need to install Cygwin, Perl and Graphviz to generate svg/web profiles.